By Dr. James M. Dahle, WCI Founder

 #6 Lower Taxes = More Spending Money

 Finally, let's not forget the main point of retirement accounts.
 The main reason we use them is that your after-tax return is higher inside a retirement account than in a taxable account.
 It might only be a 0.5% tax drag a year (if you are smart about how you invest in a taxable account), but that 0.5% adds up over decades.
-Over 3 decades the difference between an investment compounding at 8% versus at 7.5% is about 15% more money.
-Over 6 decades with an investment with a 1.5% tax drag, it is 130% more money!
+Over three decades, the difference between an investment compounding at 8% vs. at 7.5% is about 15% more money.
+Over six decades with an investment with a 1.5% tax drag, it is 130% more money!

 The bottom line?
 Max out your retirement accounts, ESPECIALLY if you want to retire early.
 There are precious few good reasons not to max out your retirement accounts.
 I can really only think of three: